Sedation Dentistry - Reston, VA

-If you fear dental appointments, call Dr Myles to determine if sedation dentistry through oral conscious sedation is available for you based on your medical history and current medications.
-If you’re a good candidate for sedation dentistry by oral sedation at our Northern Virgina office in Reston, Dr. Myles will select an appropriate anti-anxiety or sedative drug for you to take at a pre-determined time before your appointment.
-These safe, widely-prescribed drugs diminish anxiety and help patients relax.
+If you fear dental appointments, call sedation dentist, Dr. Wayne Myles to determine if sedation dentistry through oral conscious sedation is available for you based on your medical history and current medications.
+If you’re a good candidate for oral sedation by oral sedation, Dr. Myles will select an appropriate anti-anxiety or sedative drug for you to take at a pre-determined time before your dental appointment.
+These safe, widely-prescribed drugs diminish dental anxiety and help patients relax.

-In general, patients living in Oakton, Vienna, Northern Virginia choose sedation dentistry if they:
+In general, oral sedation patients living in Oakton, Vienna, and Northern Virginia choose sedation dentistry if they:

-- put off important dental treatment because of fear
+- Put off important dental treatment because of anxiety

 The anti-anxiety medications used to achieve oral sedation have been prescribed and studied for years, so potential side effects are widely documented.
 These drugs are generally safe for most patients and have a low incidence of side effects, which tend to be minor.